Skip to content

 Christina's research interests are:

-She uses experimental and quantitative research methods in project supervision and is open to any research ideas, though she has a particular interest in perception and cognition.
-Christina is particularly keen to supervise projects on visual attention, visual memory and perceptual skills.
-Projects could include how people track moving objects, how people monitor changing scenes, how we search our environments and how we learn to be better aware of the visual world.
+Christina uses experimental and quantitative research methods and is open to any research ideas, with particular interest in perception and cognition.
+Potential supervised projects could include how people track moving objects, how people monitor changing scenes, how we search our environments and how we learn to be better aware of the visual world.
+In the area of public understanding of and engagement with science, supervised projects could include how people understand scientific information relating to AI-generated content and global challenges around sustainability.

 Press expertise